Magic Spells for Intelligence

 - Paul Graham

-Without the clarity writing enables, the ideas in our heads are dangerously fuzzy.
-The act of putting pen to paper gives shape to the inchoate mass of thought-feelings in our heads, revealing gaps in our reasoning and our knowledge, exposing the brittleness of our logic, the shallowness of our certainty.
-Writing isn't just about recording our ideas, it's also about examining them critically and generating new kinds of ideas.
+Our minds, remarkable as they are, struggle with complex chains of reasoning purely internally.
+Most of our thinking remains frustratingly vague until we externalize it.
+The act of putting pen to paper gives shape to the inchoate mass of thought-feelings in our heads, revealing gaps in our reasoning, exposing the brittleness of our logic, the shallowness of our certainty.
+Writing isn’t just about recording ideas - it’s about examining them critically and generating new ones.

 Paul Graham observes that “a good writer will almost always discover new ideas in the very act of writing.”
 There is, he notes, no substitute for this kind of discovery.
 Talking about your idea helps, but writing it down changes it and creates new ideas.